CmdrVasquess/gamcro/README.md

 This leaves us with self-signed certificates.
 With Go its fairly easy to let Gamcro create self-signed certificates.
-Self-signed certificates, however they were created, won't be accepted by HTTP clients by default—which is a good thing.
-To use Gamcro this puts a burden upon the user:
+Self-signed certificates, no matter how they were created, are not accepted by HTTP clients by default—which is a good thing.
+To use them with Gamcro puts a burden upon the user:

 _User must decide responsibly to accept Gamcro's self-signed certificate._ And users must not be accustomed to doing this light-heartedly.
 However, currently I don't see a way around it.

 Let's go and think one step further.
 I don't want the user get used to accepting self-signed certificates.
-This means that the certificate and, more importantly, its _private key_ have to be stored somewhere.
-Then Gamcro does not need to create a new certificate on every start and the user won't be asked every time to accept a new certificate when he connects to Gamcro.
+If Gamcro would store the certificate and—more importantly—its _private key_ somewhere, then Gamcro does not need to create a new certificate on every start and the user won't be asked every time to accept a new certificate when he connects to Gamcro.

 Nice, but storing the private key puts another burden onto the user:
 _Users have to keep the_ private key _private!_ I.e. no other program